 April 2: World Autism Awareness Day, created to raise awareness of the developmental disorder around the globe.

-April 14: Vaisakhi (also spelled Baisakhi) celebrates the founding of the Sikh community as the Khalsa (community of the initiated) and the birth of the Khalsa.
+April 14: Vaisakhi (also spelled Baisakhi), the celebration the founding of the Sikh community as the Khalsa (community of the initiated) and the birth of the Khalsa.

-April 22: Earth Day promotes peace and sustainability of planet Earth, worldwide events are held to show support of environmental protection of the earth.
+April 22: Earth Day promotes peace and sustainability of planet Earth.
+Events are held globally to show support of environmental protection of the earth.

-April 23 (Evening) - April 24 (Evening): Holocaust Remembrance Day is, in the words of former President Obama a time to “mourn the loss of lives, celebrate those who saved them, honor those who survived, and contemplate the obligations of the living” in regard to the genocide.
+April 23 (Evening) - April 24 (Evening): Holocaust Remembrance Day, a time to “mourn the loss of lives, celebrate those who saved them, honor those who survived, and contemplate the obligations of the living”- former President Barack Obama.

-April 24: Armenian Martyrs’ Day recognizes the genocide of some 1.5 million Armenians between 1915 and 1923 in Turkey.
+April 24: Armenian Martyrs’ Day recognizes the genocide of approximately 1.5 million Armenians between 1915 and 1923 in Turkey.

 May is also Older Americans Month, established in 1963 to honor the legacies and contributions of older Americans and to support them as they enter their next stage of life.

-May 5: Cinco de Mayo which commemorates the Mexican army’s 1862 victory over France at the Battle of Puebla during the Franco-Mexican War (1861-1867).
+May 5: Cinco de Mayo, a Mexican holiday commemorating the Mexican army’s 1862 victory over France at the Battle of Puebla during the Franco-Mexican War (1861-1867).
 This day celebrates Mexican culture and heritage, including parades and mariachi music performances.

-May 17: International Day Against Homophobia, Transphobia and Biphobia, a global celebration of sexual and gender diversities.
+May 17: International Day Against Homophobia, Transphobia and Biphobia, a global celebration of sexual-orientation and gender diversities.

 May 21: World Day for Cultural Diversity for Dialogue and Development, a day set aside by the United Nations as an opportunity to deepen our understanding of the values of cultural diversity and to learn to live together better.

-May 29: Memorial Day in the United States.
-It is a federal holiday established to honor military veterans who died in wars fought by American forces.
+May 28: Memorial Day in the United States, a federal holiday established to honor military veterans who died in wars fought by American forces.

 June is Lesbian, Gay, Bisexual, and Transgender Pride Month, established to recognize the impact that gay, lesbian, bisexual, and transgender individuals have had on the world.
 LGBT groups celebrate this special time with pride parades, picnics, parties, memorials for those lost to hate crimes and HIV/AIDS, and other group gatherings.
 The last Sunday in June is Gay Pride Day.

-June 14: Flag Day in the United States.
-This day is observed to celebrate the history and symbolism of the American flag.
+June 14: Flag Day in the United States, observed to celebrate the history and symbolism of the American flag.

-June 15: Native American Citizenship Day.
-This observance commemorates the day in 1924 when the United States Congress passed legislation recognizing the citizenship of Native Americans.
+June 15: Native American Citizenship Day, commemorating the day in 1924 when the United States Congress passed legislation recognizing the citizenship of Native Americans.

-June 16: Sikhs observe the Martyrdom of Guru Arjan Dev.
+June 16: the Martyrdom of Guru Arjan Dev, observed by members of the Sikh faith.
 Guru Arjan Dev was the fifth Sikh guru and the first Sikh martyr.

 July 9: The Martyrdom of the Bab, Baha’is observe the anniversary of the Bab’s execution in Tabriz, Iran, in 1850.